 Illustrations: 15 black and white images and 5 colour images to be supplied as high-resolution electronic files

-Editorial Board: Prof. Alessandro Arbo (University of Strasbourg, Fr.), Prof. Carla Bagnoli (University of Modena and Oslo), Leeza Chebotarev (Gagosian Gallery), Prof. Paolo D’Angelo (University of Roma Tre), Prof. Noël Carroll (CUNY), Prof. Diarmuid Costello (University of Warwick), Prof. Maurizio Ferraris (University of Turin), Cynthia Freeland (University of Houston), Prof. Peter Lamarque (University of York), Prof. Jonathan Gilmore (CUNY), Prof. Luca Illetterati (University of Padova), Prof. Gao Jianping (Chinese Academy of Social Sciences), Birte Kleemann (Michael Werner Gallery), Prof. Joachim Pissarro (CUNY), Prof. Sara Protasi (University of Puget Sound), Prof. Shen-yi Liao (University of Puget Sound), Prof. Ken-Ichi Sasaki (Nihon University), Prof. Elisabeth Schellekens (University of Uppsala), Prof. Vincenzo Trione (IULM, International University of Language and Comunication, Milano).
+Editorial Board: Prof. Alessandro Arbo (University of Strasbourg, Fr.), Prof. Carla Bagnoli (University of Modena and Oslo), Leeza Chebotarev (Gagosian Gallery), Prof. Paolo D’Angelo (University of Roma Tre), Prof. Noël Carroll (CUNY), Prof. Diarmuid Costello (University of Warwick), Prof. Maurizio Ferraris (University of Turin), Cynthia Freeland (University of Houston), Prof. Peter Lamarque (University of York), Prof. Jonathan Gilmore (CUNY), Prof. Luca Illetterati (University of Padova), Prof. Gao Jianping (Chinese Academy of Social Sciences), Birte Kleemann (Michael Werner Gallery), Prof. Joachim Pissarro (CUNY), Prof. Sara Protasi (University of Puget Sound), Prof. Shen-yi Liao (University of Puget Sound), Prof. Ken-Ichi Sasaki (Nihon University), Prof. Elisabeth Schellekens (University of Uppsala).

 New book proposals, with the project discussed and described in reasonable detail, can be submitted to the chief editors: preparing a book proposal.

 — David Carrier, Lawrence Carroll: or, the Fate of Abstract Painting in a Post-Historical Art World